BLACKHOLE storage engine acts as a

-On a master server there is a blackhole table with an auto increment field that is a primary key.
+On a source server there is a blackhole table with an auto increment field that is a primary key.

-On a slave the same table exists but using the MyISAM engine.
+On a replica the same table exists but using the MyISAM engine.

 INSERTstatement itself or through using a

-In this scenario replication will fail with a duplicate entry error on the primary key column.
+In this scenario replication fails with a duplicate entry error on the primary key column.

 In statement based replication, the value of

-INSERT_ID in the context event will always be the
+INSERT_ID in the context event is always the

 same.
-Replication will therefore fail due to trying insert a row
+Replication therefore fails due to trying insert a row with a

 In row based replication, the value that the engine returns for the row always be the same for each insert.
-This will result in the slave attempting to replay two insert log entries using the same value for the primary key column, and so replication will fail.
+This results in the replica attempting to replay two insert log entries using the same value for the primary key column, and so replication fails.

 When using row-based replication,

-the last columns are missing from a table is supported, as described
+where the last columns are missing from a table is supported, as

-This filtering works on the slave side, that is, the columns are copied to the slave before they are filtered out.
-There are at least two cases where it is not desirable to copy the columns to the slave:
+This filtering works on the replica side, that is, the columns are copied to the replica before they are filtered out.
+There are at least two cases where it is not desirable to copy the columns to the replica:

-If the data is confidential, so the slave server should not have access to it.
+If the data is confidential, so the replica server should not have access to it.

-If the master has many slaves, filtering before sending to the slaves may reduce network traffic.
+If the source has many replicas, filtering before sending to the replicas may reduce network traffic.

 BLACKHOLE engine.
 This is carried out in a way

-similar to how master table filtering is achieved - by using the
+similar to how source table filtering is achieved - by using the

 BLACKHOLE engine and the